The Ultimate Guide to the Bonneville Salt Flats, Utah

 When To Go

 Expect hot, desert temperatures if you go during a summer day.
-Up to 100 degrees fahrenheit.
-Evenings are cooler and much more pleasant.
-Sunset is gorgeous!
-I was there on a Friday, late afternoon of Labor Day weekend, and it was perfect!
-Not crowded, and about 75 degrees.
-If you go during the winter months, you will experience a layer of water covering the flats which makes them softer and more fragile, but also very special and reflective.
-You can expect cold temperatures below zero degrees fahrenheit and high winds.
+It can be up to 100 degrees fahrenheit.
+Evenings are cooler and much more pleasant, and the sunset is gorgeous!
+Also, if you go during the winter months, you’ll experience a layer of water covering the flats which makes them softer and more fragile.
+During that time, you can expect cold temperatures below zero degrees fahrenheit and high winds.

 How To Get There